ferrous-systems/rust-training/training-slides/src/generics.md

 Note:

-Default bounds are `Sized`, finding size is one thing that you can do.
+Default bounds are `Sized`, so finding the size of the type is one thing that you can do.
+You can also take a reference or a pointer to the value.

 ## Generic Implementations